 UAW reaches tentative agreement with Stellantis, leaving only GM without deal

-The United Auto Workers have reached a tentative contract agreement with Stellantis, the union announced Saturday, edging the labor union closer to ending a 6-week strike that has dented Detroit's Big 3 automakers and idled thousands of their employees.
+The United Auto Workers have reached a tentative contract agreement with Stellantis, the union announced Saturday evening, edging the labor union closer to ending a 6-week strike that has dented Detroit's Big 3 automakers and idled thousands of their employees.

+Stellantis Chief Operating Officer Mark Stewart also confirmed the deal in a statement to CBS News, who said the company looks forward to "welcoming our 43,000 employees back to work and resuming operations."

 The deal with Stellantis — which owns Chrysler, Dodge, Jeep and Ram, along with several foreign auto-brands — comes three days after the UAW came to terms with Ford, leaving only General Motors without a contract with the union.